marcov64/Lsd/Readme.txt

 Then, in the opened window, click on the "Install" button (do NOT click on the "Get Xcode" button), accept the license and wait the installation to complete (you may have to reboot to finish the installation).

-It is recommended, but not required, to install the Gnuplot graphical plotting application.
+It is recommended, but not required, to install multitail and Gnuplot applications.
 Gnuplot allows LSD to produce X-Y and other more elaborated plots but it is not otherwise needed to run LSD simulations.
 The easiest way to install Gnuplot is to use the Homebrew package manager for the installation.
 If you do not have Homebrew installed, at the terminal prompt, paste the following command and press ENTER:

-/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 After Homebrew installation finishes (details at http://brew.sh), you can install Gnuplot using the following command in Terminal (Qt framework will be automatically installed too):

-brew install gnuplot --with-qt
+brew install multitail gnuplot

 IN CASE OF PROBLEMS: